fungjj92/hellojfung/src/posts/wn_broadstreetrun_noadj.md

   - Philadelphia
 ---

-**Prompt: Write in short clear sentences and avoid using adjectives/adverbs**
+> Prompt: Write in short clear sentences and avoid using adjectives/adverbs

----
 ### The Broad Street Run

 Jenny waited for the train to Olney Station.